 Share roles as separate files

-You can export roles as a combined, multitrack QuickTime file or as separate audio or video files, and you can assign mono, stereo, or surround output for your audio channels.
+You can export media roles as a combined, multitrack QuickTime or MXF file, or as separate audio or video files.
+You can also choose mono, stereo, or surround output for your audio channels.

 Do one of the following: